Our commitment and legal obligations

 If you feel we have not answered your complaint satisfactorily, please contact us again.
-We will escalate your complaint to Professor Jane Harris, Deputy Director, who will work with the team who provides the service/content to get you a response.
+We will escalate your complaint to Professor Jane Harris, Director, who will work with the team who provides the service/content to get you a response.
 This statement was prepared on 22 October 2019.
-It was last updated on 22 October 2019.
+It was last updated on 19 October 2020.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the accessibility regulations.
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).